 I have been hillwalking for as long as I can remember, however thanks to many Friday afternoons spent at the Mile End Climbing Wall this slowly transistioned into a passion for rock climbing.
 Since joining the University of Bristol Mountaineering Club and University of Bristol Expeditions Society, I have had the opportunity to walk, climb and mountaineer all over Europe.

 With the luxury of the Avon Gorge in Bristol, my climbing predominantly revolves around multipitched traditional climbing.
 However, trip to Portland, Snowdonia, Scotland, the Dolomites, Pyrenees and French Alps have all expanded my horizons to pursue the disciplins or sport climbing, mountaineering and Via Ferrata.

-For the academic year of 2016-2017 I had the please to act as President of the University's Expeditions society.
+For the academic year of 2016-2017 I had the pleasure to act as President of the University's Expeditions society.
 Over the year, we grew to a society of 300+ members, ran fortnightly trips to the UK's National Parks, held talks from alumni discussing their expeditions and undertook a Winter Mountaineering trip to Scotland.

 It has been a fantastic opportunity to develop my own skills in teamwork and the outdoors, as well as watch others develop at the same time.
 If you're interested in finding more out about UBES you can find their website here.